-Despite all the fascinating facts that crop up when considering Hecht et al.'s experiment, let's focus on just one aspect, the psychometric function.
+Let's focus on the psychometric function.
 From this starting point, we'll develop signal detection theory, the theory of ideal observers, and from there a computational framework to understand perception as a process of statistical inference.

 The psychometric function showed that the transition from invisible to visible was not abrupt.
 This basic observation is seen in almost all studies of sensory thresholds.
 So why is the psychometric function sigmoidal, rather than a step function?
 Variability may be due to the statistics of photon emission and absorption, human responses, and neural transmission.
 Signal detection theory was developed 1940's and 1950's to describe the ability to detect, discriminate, and estimate signals in the presence of variability or "noise", without caring much about exactly where the noise comes from, just about its properties and effects on sensory decisions.
 Let's return to the light detection example, but generalize it to light discrimination.